nico-bohlinger/RL-X/README.md

 cd experiments
 python experiment.py
 ```
-Detailed instructions can be found in the README file in the experiments directory.
+Detailed instructions for running experiments can be found in the README file in the experiments directory.

 ## Citation